Does Sweating Cause Acne?

 If you’re a guy who cares about your health and appearance, chances are you’re no stranger to the gym.
 Sure, it’s not easy to balance work, family, and health in a busy schedule.
 But you make the effort because looking and feeling your best is important to you.

 So it’s frustrating when you finish a workout and find tiny red bumps around especially sweaty areas - like your armpits and shoulders.
 What is that?
 Does working out and sweating cause acne?
 What can you do to stay fit and also enjoy great skin?

 Sweat and Acne

 Acne blemishes appear when dead skin cells, dirt, or other debris clog your skin’s oil ducts.
 These mix with bacteria, leading to inflammation, redness, and irritation - everything you would use to describe a pimple.

-Working up a sweat can lead to acne breakouts for many guys.
+Sweating may lead to, if not cause directly, acne breakouts for some guys.
 That’s because sweat can mix with dirt, oil, and dead skin cells to clog your pores and form pimples.

 But sometimes, you may develop red bumps that aren’t acne.
 Still, they show up after workouts and seem to be triggered by getting all hot and sweaty.
 What gives?

 Heat rash is not as common as acne, but it’s definitely an issue for guys who workout in hot, humid places.
 High humidity makes it harder for your sweat to evaporate.
 This can clog your skin’s sweat ducts and cause heat rash.
 It appears as small red bumps that look like acne with few important distinctions:

 - Heat rash usually appears in clusters and looks like a rash, not like individual pimples.